ckeditor/ckeditor5/docs/features/read-only.md

 When the button is clicked, the `editor.enableReadOnlyMode()` creates a lock that sets the read-only mode on the editor.
 This triggers the code showed above, which in turn hides the toolbar using CSS styles.
 After clicking the button once more, the `editor.disableReadOnlyMode()` is called, which removes the read-only lock and the editor's and the toolbar is visible again.
 This approach will work both for classic and decoupled editors.

-Use the demo below to see this code in action, toggle read-only mode together with the editor's toolbar with the dedicated button.
+Use the demo below to see this code in action.
+Toggle the read-only mode with the button.
+You will see that the toolbar disappears in the read-only mode.

 {@snippet features/read-only-hide-toolbar}